The Golden Eagle Danube Express - Treasures of Eastern Europe

 Leaving Kaliningrad during breakfast, we travel back across the border from Russia into Poland for an early afternoon arrival into Malbork whose castle, designated a UNESCO World Heritage Site, was the seat of the Teutonic State from 1280.
 Teutonic Knights originally built a fortified monastery here, later known as the Upper Castle.
 In the 13th century a huge brick fortress was completed and stands overlooking the River Nogat.
 The museum houses valuable collections of artistic amber wares, old weapons and military equipment.

 Wake this morning in Bratislava, the capital city of Slovakia where our tour includes the medieval Old Town (Starý Mesto) where we stroll through the cobbled streets of 18th century pastel buildings and the stunning Bratislava Castle perched high above the city on a hill overlooking the Danube.
 Close to the castle, set amongst the many hillside luxury villas, is the imposing Soviet War Memorial at Slavín where we learn about the city's strategic position situated just behind the Iron Curtain.
 We then have lunch onboard as we travel the short distance onto Vienna for an afternoon touring programme.
 Inspiring the greats from Mozart to Freud, this stunning city enthrals visitors with its rich heritage.
 A seductive metropolis of elaborate palaces, renowned coffee houses, classical music and enchanting opera.
-With our Freedom of Choice touring option, guests can choose to travel straight onto Vienna in the morning to spend a full day in the Austrian capital.
-This evening there will be a private concert in the fabulous City Palace by the Mozart Boys' Choir.
+With our Freedom of Choice touring option, guests can choose to travel straight onto Vienna in the morning to spend a full day in the Austrian capital and visit the spectacular Schonbrunn Palace and Gardens.
+We will take a tour through the majestic stately rooms of this summer residence of the Habsburg family.

 A morning arrival into Keszthely, which is located at the western end of Lake Balaton.
 Here there is a visit to the baroque Festetics Palace built on castle ruins in 1745 and expanded 150 years later.
 We'll also take a relaxing boat cruise on the calm waters of Lake Balaton.
 Back onboard, the train skirts the southern shore of Lake Balaton and lunch is served during the journey to our final destination, Budapest.
 There is a welcome reception in the Royal Waiting Room at Budapest Nyugati station before transferring for a two-night stay at the five-star Four Seasons Gresham Palace, located centrally, opposite the renowned Chain Bridge.

-Following breakfast you will be transferred to the airport for onward flight departures.
+Following breakfast you will be transferred to the airport for onward departure transfers.
 There is also an option to extend your stay in Budapest for additional nights to explore more of this fascinating city.

 Train and Hotel Accommodations